XueliTian/xuelitian.github.io/content/posts/databricks-vs-snowflake.md

 # TL;DR

-Databricks for AI, Snowflake for BI; Databricks for Engineering*, Snowflake for Analyst; Databricks for In-house Development, Snowflake for Consulting Engagements.
+Databricks for AI, Snowflake for BI; Databricks for Engineers*, Snowflake for Analysts; Databricks for In-house Development, Snowflake for Consulting Engagements.

 *Sorry True Data Scientist, you are referred as a ML Engineer here.

-A slightly longer version: Between those two, If you are looking for a Modern Data Warehousing solution mainly serving Data Analyst or Business Analyst, pick Snowflake; If you are looking for a modern Data Lake mainly serving Data Scientists and Engineers , pick Databricks.
+A slightly longer version: Between those two, If you are looking for a Modern Data Warehousing solution mainly serving Data Analysts or Business Analysts, pick Snowflake; If you are looking for a modern Data Lake mainly serving Data Scientists and Engineers , pick Databricks.
 If you are looking for something serving all of them, either would work - But what is your team's bread and butter?

 # Why I qualify to comment